 A Working Dog’s Oath

-At this memorial service honoring the area’s police and military K9s that had passed during the last 12 months, somebody gave me a small card.
+At this event in honor of the area’s police and military K9s that had passed during the last 12 months, somebody gave me a small card.
 Here is the text in a different format.
-It sums up the life, duty and sacrifice of those who protect us.
+It’s a perfect summary of the life, duty and sacrifice of those who protect us.

 To Sum Up

-The article here that is entitled Memorial Service Honors Police Military K-9s is just the second one I’ve written about working dog heroes.
+The article here that is entitled Memorializing Police K-9s and Military Dogs, too, is just the second one I’ve written about working dog heroes.
 I’m looking forward to doing more research so, if you have any ideas for future topics, please let me know.

 “Taco” hadn’t even graduated yet but he was already a hero.
-Just days before Clearwater Florida hosted K9 graduation day, this talented police dog made his very first apprehension.
+In Florida, just days before Clearwaterhosted their annual K9certificationevent, this talented police dog made his very first apprehension.
 He caught a driver who had run into the woods and was hiding behind a bulldozer.
 This was after crashing into another vehicle and rolling into a pond.
-Taco’s handler, Corporal Matthew Aitken, of the Pinellas County Sheriff’s Office, then arrested the man for leaving the scene of a crash with injuries.
+Taco’s handler, Corporal Matthew Aitken, of the Pinellas County Sheriff’s Office, then arrested the man.
+The reason for the apprehension was because he had left the scene of a crash with injuries.
 Bravo, “Taco”!

 Teams Of Two Plus Guests

 I had never attended an event like this before and I’m so glad I did.
-It was great to see the community, many parents and children, supporting Florida’s law enforcement.
+It was great to see the community come together.
+Numerous parents and children showed up to support Florida’s law enforcement.
 In addition, there were many working dogs and their handlers who also came out to cheer on their fellow officers.
-After all, they’ve been through this themselves and know exactly how it feels on this special day.
+After all, they’ve been through this themselves and know exactly how it feels on such a special day.

-On March 19 this year the police dog certification event was hosted by Clearwater, Florida, and held at Countryside High School football field.
-The Master of Ceremonies was Sergeant Mike Kilian of the Special Operations Division – K9 Unit whom I’d met a few weeks earlier at a local Sheriff’s Youth Ranch Open House.
+On March 19 this year, police dog graduation day was held at Countryside High School football field.
+The Master of Ceremonies was Sergeant Mike Kilian of the Special Operations Division – K9 Unit.
+Incidentally, I had met him for the first time just a few weeks earlier at a local Sheriff’s Youth Ranch Open House.

-He explained that the Basic Patrol training program had lasted an intensive four months, from November 2018 thru February 2019 at several different locations.
-They included both Sheriff and Police Department K-9 compounds as well as a few private businesses that allow law enforcement to use their facilities during non-working hours.
+He explained to the attendees that the intensive, four-month Basic Patrol training program was held November 2018 thru February 2019.
+Some of the chosen locations included both Sheriff and Police Department K-9 compounds.
+Apart from that, a few private businesses allowed law enforcement to use their facilities during non-working hours.

 Meet The Graduates